Overview

 These can cause muscle twitching due to the involvement of the nervous system in muscle control.
 The nervous system communicates with the muscles through electrical signals that travel through nerves.
 Muscle twitching or fasciculations may result from neurological illnesses that injure or impair the nerves or parts of the brain that control muscle movements.

 For example, in ALS (amyotrophic lateral sclerosis), a neurodegenerative disorder that affects the motor neurons in human’s the brain and spinal cord, muscle twitching is often an early symptom of the disease.
-In multiple sclerosis, muscle twitching can be caused by nerve damage due to the inflammation and demyelination of nerve fibres.
+In multiple sclerosis, muscle twitching can be caused by nerve damage due to the inflammation and demyelination of nerve fibers.

 Similarly, in Parkinson’s disease, which affects the dopaminergic neurons in the brain, muscle twitching or tremors can be a prominent symptom.
 Other neurological disorders such as peripheral neuropathy, Huntington’s disease, and spinal muscular atrophy can cause muscle twitching due to nerve damage or dysfunction.